ahmadizzuddinbinabubakar/notes/terminal-commands-cheatsheet.md

 44. su: Switch user.
 	- su azunyan
 45. htop: An interactive program that monitors system resources and server processes in real time.
+46. awk: A scripting language used for manipulating data and generating reports.
+The awk command programming language requires no compiling and allows the user to use variables, numeric functions, string functions, and logical operators.
+	- awk '{print $1,$2}' kessoku_band.txt  	[print column 1 & 2]
+ 	- awk '{print NR,$0}' kessoku_band.txt   	[display line no]
+	- awk '{print $NF}' kessoku_band.txt  		[print last field of the file]
+47. sed: Many features for selecting lines to be modified and making changes only to the selected lines.
+	- sed  -n  "/instruments/p" sideros.txt
+48. lsof (list open files): Command returns the user processes that are actively using a file system.
+49. curl (Client URL): Enables data exchange between a device and a server through a terminal.
+	- curl example.com
+50. less: Read the contents of a text file one page (one screen) at a time.
+	- dmesg | less -p "fail"
+51. kill: Sends a signal (by default, the SIGTERM signal) to a running process.
+This default action normally stops processes.
+	- kill -9 4124
+52. dig (domain information groper): Performs DNS lookups and displays the answers that are returned from the queried name server(s).
+	- dig youtube.com